Elephanta CavesCurrently Open [Closes at 04:30 pm]

 Elephanta Caves, Mumbai Reviews

 About a one-hour ride from Gateway of India Port by ferry.
 Go to the ticket counter and buy a ticket for the ferry only.
 In 2018 the price is Rs.
 200 for the ferry ( luxury class) - don't expect much from the luxury class.
-After arrival you can take a trolley train or walk about 15 minutes to the main entrance.
+After arrival you can take a trolley train, or walk (my recommendation) about 15 minutes to the main entrance.
 Plan to be offered guides - price will depend on your ability to negotiable Rs 600 to Rs 2000.
 For you non Indians, plan to pay Rs.
 500. go ahead and pay it, although the locals will pay only Rs.
 30 ( surprise them, and pay more- this is something that they are not used to, as everyone tries to rip them off).
 I am sure they need the money to maintain the place.
 Next, Plant to climb uphill on steps while many shop owners promote their merchandise. if you are not used to climbing steps, this will take you quite a while.
 Take your time to look at the details all around you, there are five caves to explore.
 Plan your return according to the boat schedule.
 Monkeys everywhere, avoid where monkeys and dogs are in a common area.